 Registration & Payments

-For courses that list “permission” as a prerequisite, you must come in person to the International Study and External Programs Office at registration time.
+- For courses that list “permission” as a prerequisite, you must contact David Griffin in the International Study and External Programs Office at registration time.

-As each term draws to a close, if you believe you may have an academic issue that might impact your program eligibility, please set up an appointment with the International Study and External Programs Office as soon as possible so we may discuss it.
+- As each term draws to a close, if you believe you may have an academic issue that might impact your program eligibility, please set up an appointment with David Griffin, Director, International Study & External Programs Office, as soon as possible to discuss the issue.

-A $50 ROOM/DAMAGE deposit must be paid before registration.
+A $50 ROOM/DAMAGE deposit must be paid before registration for castle classes.

-Room/damage deposits cover furniture and room damages, lost keys, fines, etc. (Please note that you will be fined and billed for any major damage to your room.)
+Room/damage (security) deposits cover furniture and room damages, lost keys, fines, etc. (Please note that you will be fined and billed for any major damage to your room).
+After you depart Kasteel Well the castle facilities department will review your room.
+If there are no fines associated with your room the security deposit will be refunded to your student account.

 Due to the special nature of the castle program, after you’ve arrived at the castle add/drops will not be allowed.

-You must be financially cleared on all your accounts with the Student Financial Services Office to attend the program.
+You must be financially cleared on all your accounts WITH THE OFFICE OF STUDENT ACCOUNTS to attend the program.

-If you are currently paying under a deferred payment plan such as Tuition Pay, please keep in mind that the costs may be different than you had originally planned.
+- If you are currently paying under a deferred payment plan such as Tuition Pay, please keep in mind that the costs may be different than you had originally planned.
 You must make arrangements to deal with this discrepancy before departure for Europe.
-Contact TuitionPay directly or the Student Financial Services Office at 617-824-8655.
+Contact TuitionPay directly or the Office of Student Accounts at 617-824-8655.
 Make sure that all financial issues are dealt with promptly.
-Please see your term calendar for payment due date deadlines.

 College Work-Study at the Castle

 Students apply via the online Student Employment system on eCampus.
-Robbert Van Helsdingen, Coordinator of the Office Of Student Affairs at Kasteel Well (OSA) will send students an email about castle jobs as soon as they are posted on ecampus.
+The Office Of Student Affairs at Kasteel Well (OSA) will send students an email about castle jobs as soon as they are posted on ecampus.
 This usually occurs just before the start of the semester.

 There are generally 12-15 work-study positions available at the castle during Fall & Spring terms.